nfrisby/frags/doc-drafts/ANNOUNCE.md

 At the moment, I think the project would benefit most from a community-sourced test suite.
-I'm excited for brave alpha-testers to find shiny use-cases for `frag` and `motley` -- in their non-essential work! -- and thereby flush out bugs, highlight weak documentation, and prioritize new features.
+I'm excited for brave alpha-testers to find shiny use-cases for `frag` and `motley` -- **in their non-essential work!** -- and thereby flush out bugs, highlight weak documentation, and prioritize new features.
 (And my personal experience is that writing use-cases has been pretty fun!)
 The upside is that the libraries' user-interface is much simpler than the implmentation, so "being a alpha user" is a comparatively easier way to collaborate.

-Frankly, the plugin itself is complicated, mired in many of the details of the GHC internals.
+The plugin itself is complicated, mired in many of the details of the GHC internals.
 The project documentation is all first-draft.
 The source code is obviously the result of research and exploration: